-Caffeine is also present in cola drinks and “energy” drinks often in a concentrated form.
-For example, Red Bull contains 33mg of caffeine per 100ml, and Lucozade has 12mg/100ml.
-As well as drinks, caffeine can be found in chocolate, cocoa, coffee flavoured products (like ice-cream), some drugs and some mints, gums and sweets particularly those that claim to increase your energy.
+Beyond tea and coffee, caffeine is also present in soft drinks and energy drinks, often in a concentrated form.
+For example, Red Bull contains 33mg of caffeine per 100ml, while Lucozade has 12mg per 100ml.
+In addition to drinks, caffeine can be found in chocolate, cocoa, coffee flavoured products (such as ice cream), and some mints, gums and sweets – particularly those that claim to increase your energy.

-While restricting caffeine intake to 100mg per day is wise, it is important that the reduction is not compensated for by sweetened drinks or alcohol.
+While restricting caffeine intake to 200mg per day is wise, it is important to ensure that that includes sweetened drinks and caffeine-filled food.